-If you are not on main line drainage then you will have a septic tank, treatment plant or cesspit of some description; ordinarily, the foul waste will run to one of the above tanks while the rain water is usually kept separate to help the action of bacteria and enzymes in the tank.
-The out fall from the septic tank would either run to a soakaway or possibly straight to a river or brook; you will often find the rain water system tapped onto the outlet of a septic tank to help dilute any effluent that may pass through the system.
+If you are not on main line drainage then you will have a septic tank, treatment plant or cesspit of some description, ordinarily the foul waste will run to one of the above tanks while the rain water was usually kept separate to help the bacteria and enzyme in the tank do their thing.
+The out fall from the septic tank would either run to a soakaway of possibly straight to a river or brook, you will often find the rainwater system tapped onto the outlet of a septic tank to help dilute down any effluent that may pass through the system.